 “Cassandra and I dated in high school.”
 I replied.

 “Do you have this effect on most women?”

 “Cassandra was one of the first people to find out I was a werewolf.”

 Cassandra and Julia emerged from the next room.

-“Let’s get one thing straight,” said Cassandra, wagging her finger at me.
+“Let’s get one thing straight,” said Cassandra, wagging her finger in my face.
 “Anything happens to her, you’re dead.”

-“Nothing’s going to happen, Cass,” said Julia.
-She put a rubber band around her hair and pistol on her hip.
+“Nothing’s going to happen, Cass,” said Julia as she put an elastic around her hair and a pistol on her hip.

 “That ain’t gonna do you much good,” said Conrad.